About me

 News

 - May.
-2025: Our paper βCombinatorial Logistic Banditsβ has been selected as one of the five Best Paper Finalists at SIGMETRICS 2025!
+2025: Our paper βCombinatorial Logistic Banditsβ has been selected as one of the Best Paper Runner-Up at SIGMETRICS 2025!

 - Dec.
 2024: We are excited to co-organize the 3rd Annual Workshop on Learning-Augmented Algorithms: Theory and Applications at ACM SIGMETRICS 2025.
 The workshop will take place at Stony Brook University, New York, USA.
 For more details, visit the official workshop website.